Adult-Gerontology Acute Care Nurse Practitioner

 The BSN-DNP program consists of 77 credit hours of coursework in a hybrid environment that includes online, blended and on-campus courses.
 It requires 1,000 hours of clinical practicum, with 675 hours in the AG-ACNP clinical specialty.
 Clinical practicums are arranged in a variety of hospital (including ICU and ER) and specialized outpatient settings, and include both medicine and surgery specialty areas.

 About the program and the profession

-Award-winning nurse practitioner Susan Corbridge, PhD ’08, APRN, FAANP, associate dean for practice and community partnerships, describes UIC’s AG-ACNP program and the evolution of the field in which graduates will work.
+Award-winning nurse practitioner Susan Corbridge, PhD ’08, APRN, FAANP, FAAN, executive associate dean for the UIC College of Nursing, describes UIC’s AG-ACNP program and the evolution of the field in which graduates will work.

 Clinicals Practicum sites and highly qualified preceptors are arranged for students by dedicated staff